brentertz/grunt-connect-pushstate/README.md

 - 0.1.0 Initial release
 - 0.1.1 Update readme example to show connect.static middleware usage
 - 0.1.2 Add empty tasks directory to avoid warnings if included via matchdep
+- 0.2.0 Allow for custom root definition.
+Rewrite tests using mocha.
+  Note that you now need to explicitly call the pushState function. eg) pushState() rather than pushState